 - Uses a non-standard 7-pin XLR cable.
 Guard this with your life as it’s expensive to replace

 Consider this microphone if:

 You want that warm tube sound.
 However for some, its colored sound and presence boosts on certain frequencies will sound harsh and over-trebly.
 Replacing the tube will mean extra cost.

 The NTK is a welcome addition to any recording studio.
 Try before you buy if you can.

-There’s really not much to choose between the Rode NT1 and Aston Origin.
 We were torn.
 We’re impressed by the honesty of the Rode, but we like the quirky Britishness of the Aston.
 Getting off the fence, our top pick for the best microphone for recording vocals is the Rode NT1.
 Just.